-In October, OPEC announced they would cut oil production by a significant number.
-With a supply deficit, you should expect the prices at the pump to rise steadily.
-With this fact in mind, Casey’s Team in Chantilly, VA, has compiled a list of ways to save money as the gas pump.
-Please take a look at the tips we’ve included below!
+With inflation and the rise of groceries and the costs of goods, Casey’s Team in Chantilly, VA, has compiled a list of ways to save money as the gas pump.
+Take a look at the tips we’ve included below so that your wallet doesn’t feel the pinch at the pump!

 Pay with Cash